- School of Engineering

 Will you be attending one of UD's Open House events this fall?
 Then, plan to attend our special presentation beforehand and discover why engineering at UD is unique.

-Women and Minority Engineering Overnight Program
+An Evening with Women (WEP) and Minority (MEP) Engineering Programs

 Women in Engineering Summer Camp